Daij-Djan/xsd2cocoa/README.md

 1. So far the generator does NOT handle references to elements/attributes via the ref= attribute.
 2. The min & maxOccurances of elements inside a sequence/choice must be specified on element itself as opposed to the sequence itself
 3. The generator doesnt do xs:enums. the resitrictions of the base type is just ignored and the base type is used.
 It would be cool if the generator genereated real enums from the values
+4. the generator doesnt support includes/imports
+5. the generator doesnt support annotations (will be added soonish)
 ###Filterable arrays
 In the screenshot above I show you that the app has 2 built-in objective C templates.
 One that uses NSArrays for collections of objects, one that uses DDFilterableArrays...